wesleykam/Schedu-pile/team/testing.md

 To run our integration tests, run `cd frontend` and `npm test`.

 ## Current Completed Integration Tests:
-- NavigateGroups.test.js tests the user flow and functionality for user stories #38 and #18
+- NavigateGroups.test.js tests the user flow and functionality for user stories #38 and #18.
+This test included components spanning from google authorization, such as `AuthButton.js`, to navigation, like `AppNavBar.js` and `GroupCard.js`, to group manipulation, like `memberList.js`.

+## Future Plans for Integration Tests:
+We likely do not have any future plans for integration testing because most of the integral parts of our app have already been tested.
+The integration tests also take much more effort than unit tests and we want to focus more on implementing more features for our users.